White people

-White is a racialized classification of people and a skin color specifier, generally used for people of European ancestry, although the definition can vary depending on context, nationality, and point of view.
+White is a historical specification of skin color and a modern classification of race.
+Most often, it is applied to generally identify people of European origin, but the exact definition of "White" can vary depending on context and points of view.
+Beyond racialization, the word simply denotes any person with light skin, usually that which is colored carnation.

-Description of populations as "White" in reference to their skin color predates this notion and is occasionally found in Greco-Roman ethnography and other ancient or medieval sources, but these societies did not have any notion of a White or pan-European race.
-The term "White race" or "White people", defined by their light skin among other physical characteristics, entered the major European languages in the later seventeenth century, when the concept of a "unified White" achieve universal acceptance in Europe, in the context of racialized slavery and unequal social status in the European colonies.
-Scholarship on race distinguishes the modern concept from pre-modern descriptions, which focused on physical complexion rather than race.
-Prior to the modern era, no European peoples regarded themselves as "White", but rather defined their race, ancestry, or ethnicity in terms of their nationality.
+Descriptions of populations as "white" in reference to their skin color is occasionally found in Greco-Roman ethnography and in other ancient and medieval sources, but these societies did not have any notion of whiteness as a race nor of a pan-European identity.
+The present-day racialized understanding that is "White race" or "White people" entered the major European languages in the late 17th century, when the concept of a White people achieved greater acceptance in Europe, particularly in the context of race-based slavery and social status in the world's European colonies.
+Scholarship on race distinguishes the modern concept from pre-modern descriptions, which focused on physical complexion rather than the idea of race.
+Prior to the modern era, no European peoples regarded themselves as "White" and instead defined their identity in terms of their religion, ancestry, ethnicity, or nationality.

-Contemporary anthropologists and other scientists, while recognizing the reality of biological variation between different human populations, regard the concept of a unified, distinguishable "White race" as a social construct with no scientific basis.
+Contemporary anthropologists and other scientists, while recognizing the reality of biological variation between different human populations, regard the concept of a unified and distinguishable White race as a social construct.